FezMLG/notion-backup-link/README.md

 1. Get the `NOTION_TOKEN` and `NOTION_SPACE_ID` as explained in
    [this blog post](https://medium.com/@arturburtsev/automated-notion-backups-f6af4edc298d).
-2. In project root create `.env.local` file from `.env` file and fill in it.
+2. In project root create `.env.local` file from `.env` file and fill in it (for aws see Run locally section).

 ## Usage